-I had it up for sale for about nine months as a “no money down” sale, but all the potential buyers – there were just a few, seemed too unreliable, so I refused to sell to any of them.
+It was up for sale for about nine months for “no money down”.
+But all potential buyers, there were only a few, seemed too unreliable.
+So I refused to sell to any of them.

-Finally I ended up selling the townhome to an investor.
-I had quite a few doubts about selling it to him too since after a short background check (using public county records) I discovered he had over 100 houses under his name.
+Finally I ended up selling the townhome to an investor although I initially had quite a few doubts about selling it to him.
+After a short background check (using public county records) I discovered he had over 100 houses under his name.

-I was working as a Programmer consultant at Los Angeles County Data Processing department in Downey California at the time.
+My job then was a Programmer consultant at Los Angeles County Data Processing department in Downey California.
 I met the potential buyer in the front office there.
-I thought he might be some sort of shady character after meeting and talking to him, but he assured me everything was on the up and up.
+My original thoughts he might be some sort of shady character gave me some caution.
+However, after meeting and talking to him, he assured me everything was on the up and up.

 AITDs became my friend